Last Updated on November 15, 2025

 Instructions

-- Use a dutch oven or large skillet with high sides and melt the butter on medium heat.
+- Use a dutch oven or large skillet with high sides and melt 4 tablespoons of butter on medium heat.
 Add the mushrooms and cook until their water is released and evaporated, 10 minutes.

-- Add the chopped onion along with the anchovy paste if you are using it.
-Stir to dissolve the paste and cook for 4 minutes until the onion become translucent.
+- Add the chopped onion and cook for 4 minutes until the onion becomes translucent.

 - Sprinkle in the flour and stir to coat the vegetables and cook for 1 to 2 minutes to get rid of the raw flour taste.
 Add the thyme sprigs at this time.

-- Pour in the chicken broth gradually while vigorously whisking to prevent lumps.
-Once fully blended, add the half and half and whisk.
-Bring to a slow boil and cook to thicken about 3 minutes. *Add Bacon.
-See the recipe notes.
+- Pour in the chicken broth while vigorously whisking to prevent lumps.
+Use a wooden spoon to loosen any browned bits on the bottom of the pot.
+Add the half-and-half and whisk to combine.
+Bring to a slow boil to thicken, about 3 minutes.
 Taste the sauce and add salt and pepper as desired.
 I added about 1 teaspoon of salt and 1/2 teaspoon ground black pepper.

 - Remove from the heat and fish out the thyme sprigs.
 Add the green beans and fold together with the sauce.